ucb-stat133/stat133-fall-2017/syllabus/policies.md

 ### Assignments Grading

 - The primary way that the homework will be graded is by yourselves.
-- Usually, you need to turn in both your code and outputs in the form of an `.Rmd` file and the corresponding knitted file (.`html` or `.pdf` format), or any other required files.
+- Usually, you need to "turn in" (via github) both your code and outputs in the form of an `.Rmd` file and the corresponding knitted file (.`html` or `.pdf` format), or any other required files.
-- Any homework submissions that are turned in without both the `.Rmd` file and the knitted file (or any other required output file), will receive a zero.
+- Any homework submissions  without both the `.Rmd` file and the knitted file (or any other required output file), will receive a zero.
 - You should grade the work as it appears in the _status_ of the closest commit before the deadline, of your github repository.
 - __No late submission:__ you should NOT grade any pushed commits after 11:59 PM of the HW deadline.
 - After the HW deadline, a rubric with the solutions will be posted on bCourses (in the __Files__ section).
 You will then be expected to read them and enter your own scores and comments for (every part) of every problem in the homework on a simple coarse scale:
     + __0__ = Didn't attempt or very wrong,
     + __half credit__ = Mostly right but a minor thing missing or somewhat wrong,
     + __full credit__ = 100% correct.
+- In case there is a cascading error, you don't need to penalize multiple times.
+Just indicate the source of the error, and then give full credit for the other dependent parts as long as your work and code are consistent.
 - To submit your grade, use the _Assignment Comments_ section (associated to the corresponding assignment on bCourses) to enter the grade for each part justified with a comment, and a total score.
 ![](../images/assignment-comments-bcourses.png)
 - Note: If you are really confused about how to grade a particular problem, you should post on [Piazza](https://piazza.com/class/j6nzkfrb2p724n).
 This is not supposed to be a stressful process.